 Subject to subclauses (3) and (4), the cost of an excluded asset to which this clause applies for a disclosure year is determined in accordance with the formula-

-base value + holding costs - net revenue - tracking revaluations.
+base value + holding costs - net after tax revenue - tracking revaluations.

-For the purpose of subclause (2), where land is revalued in accordance with clause 3.7(2), all land to which this clause applies that is not works under construction must be revalued in accordance with Schedule A as at the same date in respect of which that revaluation was carried out.
+For the purpose of subclause (2), where land is revalued in accordance with clause 3.7(3), all land to which this clause applies that is not works under construction must be revalued in accordance with Schedule A as at the same date in respect of which that revaluation was carried out.